What is a micro-credential?

-“The blockchain-based technology [note: BCdiploma] that eCampusOntario is using to issue these micro-certifications ensures that all records are encrypted and immutable, while protecting the right to be forgotten upheld in the GDPR.” states eCampusOntario in its article “Micro-certification: towards recursive system learning”.
+“The blockchain-based technology [note: BCdiploma] that eCampusOntario is using to issue these micro-certifications ensures that all data and records are encrypted and immutable, while protecting the right to be forgotten upheld in the GDPR.” states eCampusOntario in its article “Micro-certification: towards recursive system learning”.

-Skills: France puts the spotlight on micro-credentials
+How is France putting the spotlight on micro-credentials?

-A “skill block” is a “homogeneous and coherent set of skills which contribute to the autonomous exercise of a professional activity and which can be assessed and validated”, in other words “part of a diploma or professional training” (Uniformation — FR).
+A “skill block” is a “homogeneous and coherent set of skills which contribute to the autonomous exercise of a professional activity and which can be assessed and validated”, in other words, “part of a diploma or professional training” (Uniformation — FR).